php-dev-br/laravel-doc-pt-br/queries.md

 #### Retrieving A Single Row / Column From A Table

 If you just need to retrieve a single row from the database table, you may use the `first` method.
 This method will return a single `stdClass` object:

     $user = DB::table('users')->where('name', 'John')->first();

     echo $user->name;

 If you don't even need an entire row, you may extract a single value from a record using the `value` method.
-This method will return the value of the column directly:
+This method will return the value of the column
+directly:

     $email = DB::table('users')->where('name', 'John')->value('email');

-To retrieve a single row by its `id` column value, use the `find` method:

-    $user = DB::table('users')->find(3);

 #### Retrieving A List Of Column Values

 If you would like to retrieve a Collection containing the values of a single column, you may use the `pluck` method.
 In this example, we'll retrieve a Collection of role titles:

     $titles = DB::table('roles')->pluck('title');